 - Positive, exciting tone – Great ads take a positive tone and focus on creating a brighter future.
 They communicate with audiences about how the product/service being offered will help them establish a better tomorrow.

-8 Awesome Google Text Ad Examples to Follow in 2021
+8 Awesome Google Text Ad Examples to Follow

 Why It Works: